OpenTerms Specification

 | Healthcare (HIPAA) | healthcare.json |

-HIPAA fields, ORS verification, BAA requirement, extensions namespace, mTLS auth |
+HIPAA-scope fields, BAA requirement, extensions namespace, mTLS auth |

 Load any example directly in the Validator to explore it interactively.